20 Types of Caterpillars in Louisiana

 Adult monarch butterflies get their bright colors from ingesting these toxins after they emerge from their cocoons as adult butterflies.

-The monarch butterfly is one of many animals that relies on caterpillars to protect from predators during its life cycle, so it’s important to take care when picking which types of caterpillars you eat!
+The monarch butterfly is one of many animals that relies on caterpillars to protect from predators during its life cycle, so it’s important to pick which types of caterpillars you eat!

 2. Cabbageworm